Toronto food tours — Culinary Adventure Co tours

 Toronto food tours

-There’s very good reason why the Culinary Adventure Co food tour, St Lawrence Market is the number one choice in Toronto.
-A consistent contender in the list of the world’s best food markets, I went along to find out why.
+There’s a good reason why Culinary Adventure Co tours of St Lawrence Market is the number one choice in Toronto.
+Consistently present in the list of the world’s best food markets, I went along to see for myself.

-After a short exchange among the group, we all dug into some still warm and buttery chocolate croissants.
-Melt in the middle though delicate in flavour, I fought hard not to finish it, just anticipating the other delights about to come our way.
+After a short exchange among the group, we all dug into some freshly baked buttery chocolate croissants.
+Melt in the middle, though delicate in flavor, it was just a taste of the other delights coming our way.